In this post I’ll share with you the best videos to watch if you want to understand how to build strength for chaturanga dandasana yoga pose.

 - Legs and core should be actively engaged.

-The most helpful video I’ve found on Chaturanga Dandasana is this one by Lizette Pompa Yoga.
-The information is amazing in correcting your arm position and also in changing how you think of the pose.
+The most helpful video I’ve found on how to build strength for Chaturanga Dandasana is this one by Lizette Pompa Yoga.
+The information is amazing for correcting your arm position and also in changing how you think of the pose.

-How to Build Arm Strength for Chaturanga Dandasana
+#2 How to Build Strength for Chaturanga Dandasana

 Most sites, if you Google how to build up arm strength for chaturanga, just tell you to do poses like dolphin pose (which is great by the way) or sphynx pose – which in very soft and mild in comparison.
 But while these poses may help, they don’t specifically prepare you for Chatarunga.